aws-samples/serverless-patterns/lambda-durable-rest-api-sam-py/README.md

 ## How it works

-This pattern demonstrates AWS Lambda durable Execution for calling external REST APIs.
+This pattern demonstrates AWS Lambda Durable Execution for calling external REST APIs.
 The function uses two key components:

 1. `@durable_step` - Wraps the REST API call, making it automatically retryable
 2. `@durable_execution` - Marks the Lambda handler as a durable execution workflow

-AWS Lambda durable Execution automatically handles failures, retries, and state persistence without requiring external services like DynamoDB or Step Functions.
+AWS Lambda Durable Execution automatically handles failures, retries, and state persistence without requiring external services like DynamoDB or Step Functions.

 ## Testing